matthewoden/CFEnv/README.md

 See [the documentation](https://hexdocs.pm/cf_env/CFEnv.html) for other api examples.

+## Migration to 1.0.0

+CFEnv is no longer an application, but a process started within your application, with functions created as a macro.
+All functionality is present, but CFEnv.Services and CFEnv.Application have been combined.
+See usage instructions below, and the `CFEnv` module.

 ## Usage

 You'll need to add cf_env as a dependancy to your mix.exs file, along with a